-This exhibition unites 50 van Gogh paintings with 70 works by artists who lived in Germany during the first half of the 20th Century.
-“Vegetable Fields” by August Macke, a member of Der Blaue Reiter, shows pathways intersecting diagonally — a motif used by Vincent in his landscapes created in Arles and Auvers-sur-Oise.
+This exhibition united 50 Van Gogh paintings with 70 works by artists who lived in Germany during the first half of the 20th Century.
+“Vegetable Fields” (above left) by August Macke, a member of Der Blaue Reiter, shows pathways intersecting diagonally — a motif used by Vincent in his landscapes created in Arles and Auvers-sur-Oise.

-Just as Pechstein, Nolde, Heckel and Schmidt-Rottluff in Der Brücke had admired the well-ordered underlying structure in van Gogh’s body of work, and his methodical pastose application of paint, we clearly see how artists from Der Blaue Reiter such as Macke, Münter, Kandinsky and Franz Marc learned from Vincent’s rhythmic distribution of color.
+Just as Pechstein, Nolde, Heckel and Schmidt-Rottluff in Der Brücke had admired the well-ordered underlying structure in Van Gogh’s body of work, and his methodical pastose application of paint, the Städel’s show demonstrated how artists from Der Blaue Reiter such as Macke, Münter, Kandinsky and Franz Marc learned from Vincent’s rhythmic distribution of color.

-We urge you to view “Making Van Gogh” in Frankfurt.
-With van Gogh’s “Self Portrait” on loan from The Art Institute of Chicago, numerous paintings from the Kröller-Müller Museum in Otterlo, and fine art from the best collections in Germany, this is an especially rare opportunity to see the significance of van Gogh in the rich context of German art history.
+With Van Gogh’s “Self Portrait” on loan from the Art Institute of Chicago, numerous paintings from the Kröller-Müller Museum in Otterlo, and fine art from the best collections in Germany, this exhibit was an especially rare opportunity to appreciate the significance of Van Gogh in the rich context of German art history.

 Current & Upcoming Exhibitions at the Städel Museum